Ryzertron/dotfiles/README.md

 # so that the necessary application and dependencies will be installed
 ```
 > [!NOTE]
 > Some of the files containing secrets are encrypted.
-Please replace them with your secrets before running. check .gitignore for the actual names of those files.
+Please replace them with your secrets before running.
+Check .gitignore for the actual names of those files.